 This post contains affiliate links that can be used at no additional cost to you.
 Read full disclosure here.

 Window curtains are a great way to create a light and airy look for a coastal home.
 Properly dressed windows can help to make a room feel complete, no matter the size of the room.
-A great tip to consider when decorating with curtains is to layer fabrics like linen over the windows to soften the space and make it feel cozier.
+Hanging curtains with fabrics like linen over windows is the easiest way to soften the space and make it feel cozier.
 When chosen properly and hung the correct way, curtains can help give a room balance and texture.

+Curtains come at many price points.
 If you are needing a special size or you have your eye on a specific fabric pattern, you can always opt to choose custom-made window curtains.
 Otherwise, there are many retail options available both online and in-store.
-Throughout this complete guide, we will be discussing some of my favorite options in addition to choosing the right hardware and lastly, how to hang them properly.
+Throughout this complete guide, we will be discussing some of the CASS favorite options in addition to choosing the right hardware and how to hang them properly.

 Choosing the Right Curtains

 The CASS go-to material for window curtains is definitely a linen fabric.
 Linen creates a light and airy environment to perfectly achieve a coastal look.
 Because the fabric is not uniform, it adds more texture naturally.

 To keep a more causal feel, a linen look curtain with a straight top is a beautiful touch.

 If you are looking for a more formal look, pleated curtains are a great option.
 A refined look is easy to accomplish with pleats.
 A few go-to rooms to use pinch pleats in are bathrooms(yes they look great in bathrooms!), formal living rooms, dining rooms, or bedrooms.
 Pleats don’t have to mean a stuffy look, but they can add a layer of sophistication and overall visual appeal.